MicrosoftDocs/visualstudio-docs/subscriptions/find-my-subscription.md

 ## Frequently Asked Questions

-### Q: When I try to sign in to the subscriber portal, it doesn't find any subscriptions for me.
+### Q: When I try to sign in to the Subscriptions portal, it doesn't find any subscriptions for me.
 What should I do?
 A: If you're not seeing any subscriptions and you're sure you have one, you're probably signing in with a different ID than the one associated with the subscription.
 For example, if your subscription was assigned to you by your employer and you try to sign in with your personal email (MSA), it doesn't find the subscription.
 If you can't find a subscription, try signing in with a different ID.

 ### Q: I can sign into the portal but all I see is a Visual Studio Dev Essentials subscription.
 How do I find my other subscriptions?